ruby-dtls/rb-tinydtls/README.md

 The high-level API to interact with tinydtls provided by this gem is the `TinyDTLS::UDPSocket` class.
-This class currently extends the standard ruby UDPSocket class and the `UDPSocket#recvfrom` and `UDPSocket#send` methods should work expected as expected.
+This class currently extends the standard ruby UDPSocket class and the `UDPSocket#recvfrom` and `UDPSocket#send` methods should work as expected.

 However, before being able to use the `TinyDTLS::UDPSocket` a pre-shared key needs to be configured.
 Thus the code for creating a socket and